Evidence suggests that previously mobile older people move very little in hospital i.e. they may spend as much as 83% of their time lying in bed.

 • increased mortality.

 The SoMoVe study will evaluate the feasibility and acceptability of using trained volunteers to increase physical activity of older inpatients.
 Volunteers will encourage patients to keep active (walk or chair based exercises) twice a day for about 15 minutes each session.
-Physical activity levels, cognition, mood, and quality of life will be measured
+Physical activity levels, cognition, mood, and quality of life will be measured implementation

 SoMoVe - Dr Stephen Lim from NIHR CLAHRC Wessex on Vimeo.